Architecture, Design & Construction Trends in 2018

-RDAEP helps such companies by architecting the designs and developing models using AutoCAD and engineering software.
+RDAEP helps such companies by providing Architectural Design Services and developing models using AutoCAD and engineering software.
 To respond to the growing prevalence of Building Information Modeling, many countries are seeking to implement national standards.
 In the United States, a number of organizations, firms, and government agencies have partnered to develop the National BIM Standard-United States (NBIMS-US).

 3. Protecting Coastal Cities Becomes Priority

 The New York Times recently published an article about investors shying away from coastal real estate, like in areas of Florida facing increasing king tides.
 An article in the Scientific American noted that the sea level rise over the coming century could be the highest in human history, with the east coast of North America baring much of the brunt.
 Some scientists have revised their sea rise forecasts upward, and are now projecting that by 2100 many coastal cities will be abandoned.